Past Research Projects

 Narratives of Empowerment through Attaining a Black Belt in Mixed Martial Arts

-Research Team: Shayna A. Minosky, Amanda R. Dumoulin.
+Research Team: Shayna A. Minosky & Amanda R. Dumoulin

 In this qualitative study, we explored the experiences of 10 adults who trained in mixed martial arts (MMA) to understand the meaning they ascribed to attaining the black belt and their martial arts journal overall.
-Using a conventional content analysis, four themes were derived from the data: importance of the black belt, benefits of training in MMA, dealing with injuries, and being part of the MMA community.
+Using a conventional content analysis, four themes were derived from the data: the importance of the black belt, the benefits of training in MMA, dealing with injuries, and being part of the MMA community.
 Training in MMA was very positive, with both individual benefits (improved physical and mental health, skill development, and personal growth) and interpersonal benefits (relationship development and sense of community) being reported.
-Self-determination theory (Ryan & Deci, 2000) and goal setting theory (Locke & Latham, 2002) are used to discuss participants’ motivation in their pursuit of the black belt and continued training.
+Self-determination theory (Ryan & Deci, 2000) and goal-setting theory (Locke & Latham, 2002) are used to discuss participants’ motivation in their pursuit of the black belt and continued training.

 This paper has been accepted for publication in Martial Arts Studies.